IgorMing/muda_facil/README.md

 ## Less priority TODOs

+- [ ] find items that are not in the list, and persist them into a different document _(add into a doc called `candidates` under items collection)_

 - [ ] add a progress bar to the order

 - [ ] add a way to the user change its name